TarunTejaY/Thesis-Work-Faster-RCNN/README.md

     python xml_to_csv.py

-·	open the generate_tfrecord.py using text editor and the change the label()
+·	open the generate_tfrecord.py using text editor and the change the label().
+In my case i am detecting only pipe so i have give pipe.
+If you need to detect multiple things then you can gives all the labels you want to detect

     # TO-DO replace this with label map
     def class_text_to_int(row_label):